Growing Zones: 6-8 outdoors

 Three Exceptional Blackberries Grafted in One

-Triple the quality, triple the flavor and triple the berries: That's what you'll get with the 3-in-1 Blackberry (Triple Crown, Ouachita and Arapaho).
+Triple the quality, triple the flavor and triple the berries: That's what you'll get with the 3-in-1 Blackberry (Navaho, Ouachita and Arapaho).
 This unique triple-grafted blackberry plant has loads of benefits and loads of sweet fruit.
 Unlike most blackberries, 3-in-1 has another irresistible feature - it's thornless, so you'll be scratch-free after picking the berries!

 A blackberry breeding program at the University of Arkansas has produced cultivars that taste sweeter while staying firmer than other types of blackberries.
 We're offering three of these superior blackberries grafted into one plant, and we've chosen cultivars with staggered harvest times so you'll enjoy berries over a long period of time.

 In addition to being thornless, the 3-in-1 Blackberry has even more to offer, including earlier harvests, pest resistance, and hassle-free support.
 Other types of blackberries require some kind of support system because their canes fall to ground level, but the 3-in-1 Blackberry contains three cultivars that are classified as upright plants.
 Plus, they begin producing berries in their first year, unlike other blackberries that bear fruit on two-year-old canes.

 But the top benefit is its strong beginning.
 We've done all the work ahead of time so that you don't have to: Now, without any hassle on your part, your 3-in-1 Blackberry plant will produce so many berries that you'll probably need to pick them every day during harvest season!

 But don't wait - get your 3-in-1 Blackberry Bush today!

 We recommend getting big, 3 gallon blackberry bushes if they're still available.
 They take us an extra year to grow, but you'll get tons of berries, the first year!
 Perfect for impatient gardeners!